upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 geometry.

 .. image:: ../images/geometry_translated.png
     :width: 800

-After creating a MagneticComponent a core needs to be created.
+After creating a MagneticComponent, a core needs to be created.
 The core needs spatial parameters as well as material parameters.
 The neccessary spatial parameters are shown in the image below.

 .. image:: ../images/geometry_core.png
     :width: 800

 Core spatial parameters can be entered manually but FEMMT provides a database of different practical cores.
 This database can be accessed